Have you ever heard of self-insertion or author insertion in fiction?

 That perspective can also result in author insertion, but rather than having a near-perfect character live out the story on the author’s behalf, the author’s avatar is deeply flawed and must be rescued by another character that is a projection of the author’s ideal friend, lover, or familial figure.
 The manic pixie dream girl trope is one example of that projection of an ideal lover coming in to rescue the author’s avatar from a mundane and dreary existence.

 Be aware of whether you project yourself onto your characters or parts of your life onto story arcs or plot points in your writing.
 Self-insertion isn’t necessarily a bad literary technique, but it’s something that should be done judiciously.
-Ask your beta readers, critique partners, and editors for feedback if you’re considered about problems with author insertion in your story.
+Ask your beta readers, critique partners, and editors for feedback if you’ve concerned about problems with author insertion in your story.